webvirtcloud/webvirtcloud/README.md

 cd webvirtcloud
 ```

-3. Copy `Caddyfile` from templates `Caddyfile.selfsigned` or `Caddyfile.letsencrypt` to `Caddyfile`.
+3. Copy `Caddyfile` from templates `Caddyfile.selfsigned`, `Caddyfile.letsencrypt` or `Caddyfile.noncert` to `Caddyfile`.
 For example, if you want to use a self-signed certificate:

 ```bash
 cp Caddyfile.selfsigned Caddyfile